tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 on received response chunks.
 These interactions can still benefit from chunked processing, without incurring additional observability risks.

+Interactivity does not inherently reduce replay risk unless the server explicitly verifies that a client is live (such as by having the client echo content from the response in its request).
+A request that is generated interactively can be replayed by a malicious relay.

 # IANA Considerations

 This document updates the "Media Types" registry at